PDM4AR/exercises/docs/07-optimization.md

 In this exercise you will learn how to solve an optimization problem translating concepts from the textual to the mathematical and programming realm.

+An optimization problem consists of finding an optimal solution (if it exists) that minimizes a specific **cost** while respecting equality and/or inequality **constraints** (which characterise the feasible set).

 The environment of the problem is a 2D map composed of islands each with its own features.
 The islands are divided into *N* different groups, which will be called archipelagos henceforth, identified with a number from *0* to *N-1*.
 Archipelagos n. *0* (first archipelago) and n. *N-1* (last archipelago) are composed of one island each.
 All of the other archipelagos (from n. *1* to n. *N-2*) are composed of the same amount *k* of islands.
 Hence, the total number of islands is 1+(*N-2*)\**k* +1 = (*N-2*)\**k* +2.
 The islands are identified by a unique id, ranging from *0* to (*N-2*)\**k*+1.
 They also have another tag to discern to which archipelagos they belong.
 Note that the belonging of an island in a specific group, called archipelago, is not determined by position, topographic reasons, similarity, etc.: don't make any assumption, just take it as it is.